 All living things produce waste.

-Only when you learn how to combat candida is when these type of conditions will begin to reverse themselves.
+Only when you learn how to combat candida is when these types of conditions will begin to reverse themselves.

 Ready to get on a “Candida Cleanse program” yet?

-Here are10 symptoms you may have with Overgrowth of Candida:
+Here are 10 symptoms you may have with Candida Overgrowth:

 - Sugar Cravings (it’s your yeast that are hungry)